Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Results: Characterizing Pak's Protocol Arts

 \subsection{System-centric rather than object-centric composition}

-Pak’s practice exemplifies a shift from discrete art objects to dynamic systems.
-In a “systems aesthetic,” as Jack Burnham theorized, the artist designs goals, rules, and interactions rather than crafting a fixed artifact.
-Unlike a static object with defined boundaries, a system can evolve over time and respond to external inputs.
-Pak explicitly embraces this ethos: he argues that an NFT’s image is merely one element of a token’s metadata, and focusing only on the visual is “a naive frame of view”.
-The true medium for Pak is the underlying protocol – “the structure of the NFT market itself” – which he leverages as a creative material.
+Pak's practice exemplifies a shift from creating discrete art objects to designing dynamic systems.
+In a \emph{``systems aesthetic''} as theorized by Jack Burnham in the late 1960s \cite{burnham1968systems}, the artist defines goals, rules, and interactions rather than crafting a fixed artifact.
+Unlike a static painting or sculpture with defined forms, a system-based artwork can evolve over time and respond to external inputs.
+Pak explicitly embraces this ethos.
+Pak has argued in interviews and on social media that an NFT's image is merely one element of a token's metadata, and that focusing only on the visual aspect is ``\textit{a naïve frame of view}'' (implying that the structure and behavior encoded in the token are equally part of the art).
+The true medium for Pak is the underlying protocol---``\textit{the structure of the NFT market itself}'' \cite{Droitcour2021Betting}, which Pak leverages as a creative material \cite{Poposki2024Crypto}.

-This system-centric approach is evident in works like The Fungible (2021).
-Rather than a singular digital image, The Fungible was presented as a three-day performative market game on Nifty Gateway.
-Buyers effectively co-created the outcome: they could purchase unlimited open-edition “Cube” tokens, and “the more they bought, the more unique their NFT would be”.
+This system-centric approach is evident in works like \emph{The Fungible} (2021).
+Rather than a singular digital image, \emph{The Fungible} was presented as a three-day performative market game on Nifty Gateway.
+Buyers effectively co-created the outcome: they could purchase unlimited open-edition ``Cube'' tokens, and \emph{``the more they bought, the more unique their NFT would be''}.
 The artwork unfolded through rules of supply and demand, competition, and reward, blurring the line between artistic composition and economic system.
-Similarly, Pak’s earlier collection X (2020) consisted of “infinite editions” available for only one day, such that scarcity was determined by time and participation rather than a predefined edition size.
-In all these cases, what constitutes the artwork is not a static file but the entire process and protocol: the contracts, algorithms, and user interactions that generate the final outputs.
-This aligns with Burnham’s notion that in system-based art “all phases of the life cycle of a system are relevant” and there is “no end product that is primarily visual”.
-Pak’s art finds its form in the living system of relationships and behaviors, not in a singular immutable image.
+Similarly, Pak's earlier collection \emph{X} (2020) consisted of ``infinite editions'' available for only one day, such that scarcity was determined by time and participation rather than a predefined edition size.
+In all these cases, what constitutes the artwork is not a static file but the entire process governed by protocol: the contracts, algorithms, and user interactions that generate the final outputs.
+This aligns with Burnham's notion that in system-based art \emph{``all phases of the life cycle of a system are relevant''} and there is \emph{``no end product that is primarily visual''} \cite{burnham1968systems}.
+Pak's art finds its form in the living system of relationships and behaviors, not in a singular immutable image.